Shakushain's revolt

-The revolt of Shakushain (シャクシャインの戦い, Shakushain no tatakai) was an Ainu rebellion against Japanese authority on Hokkaidō between 1669 and 1672 in the Edo period.
-It was led by Ainu chieftain Shakushain against the Matsumae clan, who represented Japanese trading and governmental interests in the area of Hokkaidō, then controlled by the Japanese (Yamato people).
+The revolt of Shakushain (シャクシャインの戦い, Shakushain no tatakai) was an Ainu rebellion against Japanese authority on Hokkaido between 1669 and 1672 in the Edo period.
+It was led by Ainu chieftain Shakushain against the Matsumae clan, who represented Japanese trading and governmental interests in the area of Hokkaido, then controlled by the Japanese (Yamato people).

 Background

-The Matsumae clan were given the area around present-day Matsumae, Hokkaidō, what would become the Matsumae Domain, as a march fief in 1590 by Toyotomi Hideyoshi.
+The Matsumae clan were given the area around present-day Matsumae, Hokkaido, what would become the Matsumae Domain, as a march fief in 1590 by Toyotomi Hideyoshi.
 They were charged with defending it, and by extension the whole of Japan, from the Ainu "barbarians" of the north.

 Trade between the Ainu and the Yamato changed greatly over time.
 In the early days, the Ainu often traveled to the Matsumae domain to carry out trade, and could freely trade with anyone.
 However, in the first half of the 17th century, the Tokugawa shogunate officially granted the Matsumae clan exclusive rights to trade with the Ainu in the northern part of the island.
 The Matsumae then began to grant the trading right with the Ainu to their samurai as a substitute for a fief.
-The samurai were assigned trading posts set up in various parts of Hokkaidō to trade with the Ainu.
+The samurai were assigned trading posts set up in various parts of Hokkaido to trade with the Ainu.
 The samurai began to force trade goods on the unwilling Ainu, and to overfish salmon using large nets.
 Furthermore, in 1665, the Matsumae set the exchange rate at a disadvantage to the Ainu.
 It is believed that this type of trade caused growing dissatisfaction among the Ainu towards the Yamato.